AdobeDocs/workfront.en/help/quicksilver/maestro/records/create-records.md

   </tr>
  <td role="rowheader"><p>Adobe Workfront agreement</p></td>
    <td>
-<p>Your organization must be enrolled in the Adobe Maestro closed beta program.
+<p>Your organization must be enrolled in the Adobe Workfront planning capabilities closed beta program.
 Contact your account representative to inquire about this new offering. </p>
    </td>
   </tr>
   <tr>